-For fiscal year 2023, we noted that the Council did not perform risk assessments of its programs because it was in the second year of a three-year risk assessment cycle, and the Council was not required to do so.
+For fiscal year 2024, we noted that the Council did not perform risk assessments of its programs because it was in the third year of a three-year risk assessment cycle and the Council was not required to do so.
 The Council performed risk assessments of its programs in fiscal year 2022.
+In addition, the Council did not have any new programs in fiscal year 2024.

-In addition, the Council did not perform a recovery audit.
-The Council determined that conducting recovery audits would not be a cost-effective endeavor.
+The Council did not perform a recovery audit in fiscal year 2024 because the Council determined that conducting recovery audits would not be a cost-effective endeavor.
 The Council management informed us that the decision is based on historical data showing a low occurrence of improper payments and that the cost associated with conducting a formal recovery audit outweighed the benefits.
+However, the Council identified improper payments of \$77,423.45 related to grants.